Fidelity Building (Baltimore): Overview and history

-The building is used for business by Fidelity.
+The building was used for business by Fidelity.
 The building originally contained eight floors with a façade of grey granite, with a corner cupola tower and mansard roof.
 It stood on the northwestern edge of the famous "burnt district" of the February 1904 Great Baltimore Fire which destroyed numerous downtown and waterfront buildings and skyscrapers up to across the street.
 Following the initial reconstruction phase of 1905–1910, when several recently built downtown towers were burned out, but their steel skeletons and concrete foundations/floors and floors survived structurally sound and were rebuilt with new interiors and masonry facades.
-So F. & D. under the leadership of founder and president Edwin Warfield, (1848–1920), former 45th governor of Maryland, made arrangements between 1912 and 1915, reflecting the continued growth of the company to add seven more floors were added to the top of the building, increasing the number of floors to fifteen, with the upper storied covered with a surface of terra-cotta, matching the style of the original architecture below.
+So F. & D. under the leadership of founder and president Edwin Warfield, (1848–1920), former 45th governor of Maryland, made arrangements between 1912 and 1915, reflecting the continued growth of the company, to add seven additional floor to the building, increasing the number of floors to fifteen, with the upper storied covered with a surface of terra-cotta, matching the style of the original architecture below.

 In 1962, One Charles Center was constructed next to the Fidelity Building.

+2020s multi-family and mixed-use conversion project

+In 2022, Trademark Properties acquired the now-vacant property for $6,000,000.
+The building had last been used at the turn of the century, but has since sat unoccupied.
+In mid-2023, permits began getting pulled for interior pre-renovation demolition.
+Fences were erected around the exterior of the building along Charles St, and an external lift and trash chute was installed.
+As of February 2024, permits for interior renovation have been obtained, and work is now progressing on converting the building into a multi-family mixed use property.
+The permits are valid until 2026.
+Initial estimates for completion pegged opening of the new 220-unit apartment building for Spring 2024.
+As interior renovation permits were pulled February 2024, it is likely that this completion date will be pushed back.
+Plans initially call for a mix of studio, one and two-bedroom units, from 500 to 2000 sq ft, with a restaurant with outdoor seating, and two-to-three retail shells for shops on the ground floor.